fluidity-money/arbinframarkets.xyz/README.md

 # ARB Infra Markets

-ARB Infra Markets is a simple permissionless natural language powered by USDC and Staked ARB.
+ARB Infra Markets is a simple permissionless commit/reveal natural language oracle, powered by USDC and Staked ARB, built with Arbitrum Stylus.
+It is primarily used by (9lives)[https://9lives.so], deployed on (Superposition)[https://superposition.so] and Arbitrum One.

 ```mermaid
 sequenceDiagram